 - Research possible internship opportunities.

-- Start to build your networking system.
+- Start to build your network.

 - Continue to check in with your career advisor a minimum of once a semester to discuss changes and progress toward your career goal.